xbeat/Machine-Learning/README.md

 This code demonstrates basic data cleaning techniques such as removing missing values and duplicates.

+## Mastering Gradient Descent for Smarter Predictions

+Understanding Gradient Descent Fundamentals

+Gradient descent is an iterative optimization algorithm that finds the minimum of a function by taking steps proportional to the negative of the gradient.
+In machine learning, it's used to minimize the loss function and find optimal model parameters.

 ## Influential Computer Scientist Jeff Dean A Comprehensive Presentation